Workshop Recordings and Feedback

 Please for our community and for the future of our area please support going net zero by 2035.
 The cost of doing so is minimal, the cost of not doing so, is enormous.

-dsimmons28 over 2 years ago
+dsimmons28 almost 3 years ago

 Please adopt a pathway to decarbonization by 2035!
 I have been a student of climate change since the 1990's.
 All that was suggested as impacts at that time are becoming true today.
 We have to do our part.

-hofrvama over 2 years ago
+hofrvama almost 3 years ago

 Thank you for accepting public comment on your initial results for the Decarbonization Pathways.